hicham-labeni/short-horizon-return-prediction/README.md

 - correlation between predicted and realized returns

-Correlation was used to evaluate whether models capture directional structure rather than minimizing prediction error magnitude.
+Correlation between predicted and realized returns was used as a simple proxy for directional alignment and signal consistency across periods, rather than minimizing prediction error magnitude.

 ---